jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.10.2 CorrectVignetting

-Corrects the darkening of images towards corners.
+Corrects the darkening of images towards corners..

 *Parameters*: